Evan A. Feigenbaum

 Kaiser Kuo

-Kaiser Kuo is co-founder of the Sinica Podcast and editor-at-large of The China Project.
+Kaiser Kuo is co-founder and host of the Sinica Podcast, a weekly discussion of current affairs in China that has run since 2010.
+Previously, he also was editor-at-large of The China Project.
 Until April 2016, he served as director of international communications for Baidu, China’s leading search engine.
 In 2016, he returned to the U.S. after a 20-year stint in Beijing, where his career encompassed music, journalism, and technology.
 He also spent a year in Beijing from 1988 to 1989, when he co-founded the Chinese heavy metal band Tang Dynasty as lead guitarist.
 In May 2016, he was honored by the Asia Society with a leadership award for “revolutionizing the way people live, consume, socially interact, and civically engage.”

 Susan A. Thornton